coderprasnt/email-validator/README.md

 ## 🛠 Usage

 To use the email validator, simply call the `isValidEmail` function with the email address you want to validate.
-Here's an example:

 ```php
 <?php